Marketing

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-When to consider canceling an event
+When to consider cancelling an event

 • Schedule conflicts or travel delays will prevent speakers from participating in the event as planned.
 This reason holds even more weight for keynote speakers.